 If the customer is regular:

-Okay, so you've doubled down on your greeting when guests arrived.
+Okay, so you've doubled down on your greeting when guests arrive.
 But, it's also important to be prepared to greet guests in difficult situations.

 Dealing with late arrivals

-In the case of late arrivals, it is essential to handle the situation tactfully.
+In the case of late arrivals, it is essential to handle the situation tactfully, as guests expect a warm welcome and efficient accommodation.
 Greet late customers with a warm welcome and efficiently accommodate them.

 Addressing customer complaints